Time off management

 Screenshot of overlapping time off being flagged by CharlieHR software

-Handling holiday requests once your form is up and going
+Handling requests once your holiday form is up and going

 Create a holiday policy